Ancient Egyptian architecture: Fortress of Jaffa

 Jaffa Fortress was prominent during the New Kingdom period of Egypt.
 It served as both a fortress and a port on the Mediterranean coast.
-To this day, Jaffa serves as a primary Egyptian port.
+To this day, Jaffa serves as a primary Israeli port.
 Originally under the control of the Canaanites, the site fell under the control of the Egyptian Empire.
-Because of a lack of evidence, it is unclear as to what exactly caused the succession from Canaanite to Egyptian occupation.
-During the Late Bronze Age, the site was successfully in holding campaigns from Pharaohs of the 18th dynasty.
+During the Late Bronze Age, the site was successfully used as a base for campaigns of 18th dynasty Pharaohs.
 In terms of its functions, the site held multiple roles.
 It is suggested that Jaffa's primary function was to serve as a granary for the Egyptian Army.

 Rameses gate, which is dated to the Late Bronze Age, serves as a connection to the fortress.
-Ramparts were also discovered with the fortress Upon excavation, the site hosted multiple items such as bowls, imported jars, pot stands, and beer and bread which further emphasizes the importance of these items to the area.
+Ramparts were also discovered with the fortress.
+Upon excavation, the site hosted multiple items such as bowls, imported jars, pot stands, and beer and bread which further emphasizes the importance of these items to the area.
 The discovery of these objects show a close connection between the storing of food and the creation of ceramic items.